Church of Our Saviour (Killington, Vermont)

 The Church of Our Saviour, also known as the Church of Our Saviour at Mission Farm, the Mission of the Church of Our Saviour, and the Josiah Wood Jr. Farm, is a historic Episcopal church and farm complex located at 316 Mission Farm Road, in Killington, Vermont.
 The church is a Gothic Revival stone building, built in 1894-95 of Vermont granite.
 In addition to the church, the 170 acre Mission Farm property includes a c.
 1817 farmhouse, a guest and retreat house, a vicarage, a bakery and agricultural buildings.
 On October 29, 1992, it was added to the National Register of Historic Places.
-The Church of Our Saviour is part of the Three Rivers Regional Ministry of the Episcopal Diocese of Vermont, and the Rev. Lee Allison Crawford is the vicar.
+Currently, The Rev. Lisa Ransom is the Executive Director of Mission Farm and Vicar of The Church of Our Saviour.

 Description and history

 The Church of Our Saviour and Mission Farm are located on the east side of the Ottauquechee River, roughly across the river from the Killington Ski Resort to the west.
 The developed portion of the property is roughly bisected by Mission Farm Road (an old alignment of United States Route 4), with the historic farm complex on the west side and the church on the east side.
 The main farmhouse is a 2 1/2-story wood-frame structure, with a gabled roof and clapboard siding, with an attached converted carriage barn.
 The church, standing directly across the street, is a stone structure, with its tall main block oriented perpendicular to the street, a shorter cross-gabled side ell, and a square tower in the crook of the joint between those sections.
 Further south on the property stands a smaller wood-frame building that now serves as a bakery.